 Comparing Fuel Costs and Water Heater Types

 If you have more than one fuel type available in your area, it's a good idea to compare fuel costs, especially if you're building a new home.
 Even if you're replacing a water heater, you may find that you'll save more money in the long run if you use a different fuel or energy source.
+However, if you are converting from one fuel type to another, there are other cost considerations, such as adding a breaker or running a gas line to the water heater and venting it outside.
 Contact your utility for current fuel costs or rates.